-“That completely shifted my mind of wow I would’ve never imagined in a million years you’re a quote unquote pothead, a stoner and that to me that was completely eye-opening.” -Peichan Chang
+“That completely shifted my mind of wow I would’ve never imagined in a million years you’re a quote unquote pothead, a stoner and that to me that was completely eye-opening.” -Peichen Chang

-In this episode, Peichan, the CEO and co-founder of tCheck, talks about his journey into the cannabis industry.
+In this episode, Peichen Chang, the CEO and co-founder of tCheck, talks about his journey into the cannabis industry.
 He discusses the challenges of running a hardware company in the cannabis industry and the importance of education and changing people’s perceptions of cannabis.

-Peppered with nuggets of wisdom, Peichan’s perspective on the healing power of cannabis is inspiring.
+Peppered with nuggets of wisdom, Peichen Chang’s perspective on the healing power of cannabis is inspiring.
 This episode provides valuable insights into the challenges and potential of the cannabis industry, and the rewards that come along with it.